An Introduction to Digital Cameras and Photography Pt 2

 Here's what I saw the first time I connected my Nikon S7000 camera to my Windows 10 PC - I had only a few seconds to click on the first message.
 (If you miss it, unplug the camera, plug it in again and try again!)

 I prefer having my computer's file management utility (Windows File Explorer on Windows computers, the Finder on Macs) open - this lets me view the photos, copy them to the location of my choice on my computer, delete them from the camera's memory card, etc. without locking me into any particular program on my computer.
-Alternatively, doing nothing means the computer will treat the camera or memory card as an external drive, letting me open any piece of software to work with my photos - including the file management utility - at some later time.
+Choosing that action or 'taking no action' means the computer will treat the camera or memory card as an external drive, letting me open any piece of software to work with my photos - including the file management utility - at some later time.

 Note that I had to browse through several layers of folders on my camera's memory card to reach the actual photos.
 If I was displaying the 100Nikon folder in the window, I could have dragged it to the Desktop - this would copy that folder and all the photos in it to my computer's Desktop; from there, I might rename the folder and copy it to my computer's Pictures folder.